 In addition, the project will spark conversations at a range of events across the city to help broaden horizons, raise aspirations, and open a world of greater possibilities to the children, their families, and their teachers.

-Project delivery partners Learn by Design, East Midlands Chamber, Forum Talent Potential, and dmh associates will join forces with Education and Employers to ensure that children in primary schools receive an inspiring programme of activity until December 2020.
+Project delivery partners Learn by Design, East Midlands Chamber, Forum Talent Potential, and dmh associates will join forces with Education and Employers to ensure that children in primary schools receive an inspiring programme of activity.
+A planned programme of CRL activities and CPD continued until December 2020 with a final report published in January 2021.
+The Our Future Derby programme will then continue with a further programme from Jan – July 2021.
 In a first, the project is being closely evaluated to measure impact.
 The evaluation is being led by Dr Deirdre Hughes OBE, Director of dmh associates, in conjunction with Education and Employers Research.

 The project aims to: